lm3nitro/Projects/Network Traffic Analysis/nfdump/Nfdump Install.md

 ## Pcap Analysis

-Now that we have nfdump installed, I can use it.
+Now that I have nfdump installed, I can use it.
 Here I will be using nfcapd to convert a pcap to nfcapd:

 ```
 nfcapd -r ICMP_attack_DoS_attack.pcap -l.